Back to DWU AI Articles

 Security-related projects, including security checkpoint infrastructure, security screening technology, and access control systems, are eligible.
 Post-9/11, many airports have funded security improvements through PFCs, with federal support (from the Transportation Security Administration) funding incremental security costs but airports funding much baseline infrastructure.

 Planning and engineering work is eligible, allowing airports to use PFC revenues to fund master planning, feasibility studies, design work, and project development.
-This is often an but can represent costs averaging $2-5 million per project for planning/engineering (DWU CIP Database, 2025), particularly for large, complex projects.
+Planning and engineering costs average $2-5 million per project at large-hub airports.

 C. AIP-Eligible versus PFC-Only Projects